-Current American Heart Association: Healthcare Provider CPR course (AHA/BLS-HCP)

-Current PPD Skin Test or Chest X-Ray

-Verification that the Hepatitis B series has been completed or started, or that a Waiver Claim Form is signed.

-All required general education courses must be completed prior to the start of the program (January, 2007.)
+- \Current American Heart Association: Healthcare Provider CPR course (AHA/BLS-HCP) - \Current PPD Skin Test or Chest X-Ray - \Verification that the Hepatitis B series has been completed or started, or that a Waiver Claim Form is signed. - \Applicants applying for the 2008 class must have completed all but one of the required general education courses by August 31, 2007.
+All required general education courses must be completed by the time nursing courses begin in January of 2008.
+No additional classes may be taken concurrently with nursing classes. - \Applicants applying for the 2009 and subsequent classes must have completed all of the required general education courses by the application deadline (August 31st).

-For the 2006 class, a maximum of ten (10) students will be selected from each of the six (6) ARNEC institutions.
-Students selected will receive a letter of acceptance into the program, and will need to provide the admitting institution a written letter stating that they are accepting the invitation and will enroll in the program.
+Students selected for admission will receive a letter of acceptance into the program by mid-October, and will need to provide the admitting institution a written letter stating that they are accepting the invitation and will enroll in the program.
 This letter can be emailed to the program chair, faxed, or brought to the nursing department in person.
 If the student chooses to email or fax their letter of acceptance, they should follow up by calling the nursing department to make sure it was received.
 In the event that the student does not plan to enroll, the student needs to notify the institution so that an alternate student may have the slot.
-Each institution will have a list of alternate students in case a selected student declines.
+Each institution will have an alternate list of students in the case of a selected student declining his/her acceptance letter.